- How and where to get a CalFresh application

 Counties can partner with community based organizations to provide application assistance inside county jails.
 [Id.]

-Disqualification for certain convicted felons
+Disqualification for certain convicted felons who are not in compliance with their sentence

 Counties must explain the attestation requirement to the applicant household during the interview.
 [Id.]
 Individuals cannot be required to come to the county office only to make the attestation.
 [Id.]
 The individual’s attestation must be documented by the county in the case file.
 [Id.]